jifola/Scroll-And-Load-For-Elementor/README.md

 - Item Selector

   * ID or class of the item inside the items container.

+## Image Ratio

+- If post thumbnail has image ratio.

+  * Should only be used with Elementor Pro Archive Posts and Elementor Pro Posts.

+  * Should only be used if "Masonry" setting is set to "off".

 ## Bottom Offset

 - If your site has a footer.

   * This only applies to "Infinite Scroll".
 The higher the number the sooner new items will load.

 ## Animation Time